EPICS-Group33/EPICS/README.md

 ---

 # References
-[1.^]Klasnja, P., Pratt, W., & Paasche-Orlow, M. K. (2017).
+[^1]: Klasnja, P., Pratt, W., & Paasche-Orlow, M. K. (2017).
 Mobile health apps for promoting healthy behaviors: A systematic review and meta-analysis.
 Journal of medical Internet research, 19(3), e83.
-[2.^]Mitesh, A., & Singh, S. K. (2019).
+[^2]: Mitesh, A., & Singh, S. K. (2019).
 Mobile health apps for early detection and prevention of non-communicable diseases: A narrative review.
 Journal of Clinical and Diagnostic Research, 13(11), FE01-FE05.
-[3.^]Ventola, C. L. (2014).
+[^3]: Ventola, C. L. (2014).
 Mobile apps for the healthcare professional: Benefits, risks, and a framework for evaluation.
 Pharmacy and Therapeutics, 39(4), 280-287.

 ---